po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/01-Day/01-Day-LessonPlan.md

     });
     ```

-  * 🔑 Open Insomnia Core and make a DELETE request to `localhost:3001/api/books/9780137043293`.
+  * 🔑 Open Insomnia and make a DELETE request to `localhost:3001/api/books/9780137043293`.
 This deletes the book by the isbn number.

-  * 🔑 Make a GET request to `http://localhost:3001/api/books/` in Insomnia Core to show students that the book *Essential Scrum: A Practical Guide to the Most Popular Agile Process* was deleted.
+  * 🔑 Make a GET request to `http://localhost:3001/api/books/` in Insomnia to show students that the book *Essential Scrum: A Practical Guide to the Most Popular Agile Process* was deleted.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):